dxaviud/chess/README.md

 # chess

 ## About
-This is my implementation of Chess using Java.
+My implementation of Chess using Java.
 I used Java's Swing API to create the GUI.

 ![chess](https://dxaviud.github.io/images/chess.gif)